 But the Lord answered and said to her, “Martha, Martha, you are worried and bothered about so many things; but only one thing is necessary, for Mary has chosen the good part, which shall not be taken away from her.”

 There are so many things for us to worry about, especially as we grow older and ‘wiser’.
 Things are a mess!
-Our kids, our parents, our friends, our grandkids, our pets, our job, our yard, our car, our loans, our lives, blah, blah, blah….There are just so many good things to worry about.
-There is so much ‘worry effort’ that needs to be expended.
+Our kids, our parents, our friends, our grandkids, our pets, our job, our yard, our car, our loans, our lives, blah, blah, blah….There are just so many good things about which to worry.
+There is so much ‘worry effort‘ that needs to be expended.
 What will become of these things if someone doesn’t worry?
 How will our kids succeed without Mama’s direction (meddling) and Daddy’s enlightening comments (empty pontificating)?
 How will we prove successful in our jobs without expending at least some ‘thought effort’ (rationalized worry) in that direction every waking hour (workaholism)?
 And what about our neighbors boat that they never use and that old dilapidated car that won’t even run?
 All they do is block our view of the rest of the street (nosiness)!
-They just bother us!
+These things bother us!

 “Someone needs to be bothered by it!
 No one else seems to care enough to be bothered!
 It bothers me enough to worry.
 You must not care if it doesn’t bother you.”